 Developing Web Content for Safari

 Making websites work with Safari is just a first step, however.
 It should be your goal to optimize websites to create the best experience for all users, including people using Safari on handheld devices with touch screens.
-Use CSS to change the layout of your website in portrait or landscape modes, for example; add touch and gesture support; animate changes in CSS properties for Safari users, and so on.
+Use CSS with responsive design techniques to change the layout of your website for multiple viewport screen sizes and multitasking split-screen, add touch and gesture support, animate changes in CSS properties, and so on.

 At a Glance